AfricaEuropeCoreAI/Kujenga/course/source/gallery/lesson1/plot_howtobehappy.rst

  m = \frac{\sum_i^n x_i y_i}{\sum_i^n x_i^2}

-Lets now use our newly found equation to calculate the line that best fits the data.
+Let's use our newly found equation to calculate the line that best fits the data.

 ..
 GENERATED FROM PYTHON SOURCE LINES 373-380